Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Can jojoba oil replace moisturizer?

-It can help reduce a dry feel, especially as the last step of a routine.
+It can reduce a dry feel, especially as the last step of a routine.
 Very dry or eczema-prone skin may do better with a fragrance-free cream or ointment designed for barrier support.

 Does jojoba oil grow hair?